-judgment, finding that questions of fact on the substantial similarity between the two songs remained for a jury and citing disagreements between the parties' expert musicologists.
-Rejecting Sheeran's argument that the combination of two unprotectable elements is not sufficiently numerous or original to constitute an original work, the court observed that there is 'no bright-line rule' for such questions.
-The case comes just months after Sheeran won a copyright case against him in the United Kingdom for his 2017 hit Shape of You.
-In a short video released on Twitter following that decision, Sheeran criticised the trend of 'way too common' copyright lawsuits against mainstream musicians as 'really damaging to the songwriting industry', given the limited notes and chords commonly used in pop music and the tens of thousands of new songs released every day.
+Even more recently, pop singer Ed Sheeran has been accused of plagiarising portions of the melody, harmony and rhythm from Marvin Gaye's 1973 hit song Let's Get It On in his song Thinking Out Loud.
+The district court denied Sheeran's motion for summary judgment, finding that questions of fact on the substantial similarity between the two songs remained for a jury and citing disagreements between the parties' expert musicologists.-[106] Rejecting Sheeran's argument that the combination of two unprotectable elements is not sufficiently numerous or original to constitute an original work, the court observed that there is 'no bright-line rule' for such questions.
+[107] At trial, Sheeran persuaded the jury that the similar elements between Thinking Out Loud and Let's Get It On were common to dozens, if not hundreds, of other songs and not reflective of unlawful copying of protectable elements of Gaye's work.
+Sheeran has been outspoken in criticising the trend of 'way too common' copyright lawsuits against mainstream musicians as 'really damaging to the songwriting industry', given the limited notes and chords commonly used in pop music and the tens of thousands of new songs released every day.
+[108] While he was successful at trial, other artists may be less willing to take the risk of an unfavourable jury decision and more willing to settle a non-meritorious claim.

-Availability of damages for infringing acts occurring more than three years prior to suit
+Application of the 'discovery rule' and availability of damages for infringing acts occurring more than three years prior to suit

 Pursuant to the statute of limitations in Section 507(b) of the Copyright Act, a plaintiff in a civil copyright infringement action must bring suit within three years after the claims accrue.
-In Petrella v.
+[109] In Petrella v.
 Metro-Goldwyn-Mayer, Inc, the US Supreme Court held that the equitable defence of laches does not apply to claims seeking relief solely for conduct that occurred within the limitations period.
 The Court reasoned that, in Section 507(b), Congress barred relief for conduct occurring prior to the limitations period, and courts are not free to substitute their own judgment for Congress's judgment on the timeliness of suit.
-When an infringing act occurs within the limitations period, the application of Petrella is straightforward: laches do not apply, and there is no time-related bar to the recovery of damages.
+[110] When an infringing act occurs within the limitations period, the application of Petrella is straightforward: laches do not apply, and there is no time-related bar to the recovery of damages.
 When an infringing act occurs prior to the limitations period, and the plaintiff was aware, or reasonably should have been aware, of the infringement prior to the limitations period, the application of Section 507(b) is also straightforward: the claim is barred.
 But what happens when infringing acts occur before the limitations period but the plaintiff does not discover those acts until later?